MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/remote-debugging.md

 <!-- ====================================================================== -->
 ## Debugging Desktop WebView2 WinUI 2 (UWP) apps

-These steps can be used to attach `Edge DevTools` remotely to a WebView2 WinUI 2 (UWP) app.
+These steps can be used to attach `Microsoft Edge DevTools` remotely to a WebView2 WinUI 2 (UWP) app.
-Remote debugging is necessary as a current limitation to WebView2 WinUI 2 (UWP) apps is the built-in `DevTools` cannot be launched directly inside a store signed WebView2 WinUI 2 (UWP) app.
+Remote debugging is necessary as a current limitation to WebView2 WinUI 2 (UWP) apps is the built-in `Microsoft Edge DevTools` cannot be launched inside a store signed WebView2 WinUI 2 (UWP) app.

 1. Install [Edge Canary](https://www.microsoftedgeinsider.com/en-us/download/canary).